 Jack Ma Photograph:( Zee News Network )

-Beijing has pulled the break on the Ant group, which was supposed to be the world’s biggest IPO.
+China has begun clamping down on big tech groups, including Jack Ma’s Alibaba Group.
+In November, Beijing pulled the break on the Ant group, which was supposed to be the world’s biggest IPO.

 The Ant group is a Fintech company, controlled by China's richest man Jack Ma of the Alibaba fame.
 He wanted to take the Ant group public, and raise up to 37 billion dollars in the process.
 This would have been the largest IPO, or initial public offering in the world - bigger than the listing of Saudi Aramco.